How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 8. Click Save.

-With Cloud RADIUS, we will set up an open onboarding SSID that redirects users to a BYOD self-enrollment portal.
+With Cloud RADIUS, we will set up an open onboarding SSID that redirects users to a bring-your-own-device (BYOD) self-enrollment portal.
 It helps to issue certificates automatically to the connected devices.

 1. Navigate to Settings > Wireless Networks > Create New Wireless Network.